 Alpha Maiden’s Mission is to empower women to become physically strong, mentally tough and to develop the skills and tactics to stay safe.

-Alpha Maiden is here to build a community of strong women. we can create strength within ourselves and we can be strong together.
+Alpha Maiden is here to build a community of strong women.
+We can create strength within ourselves and we can

 We are the Alpha Maiden.